ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

-Here, I’m saving the error message in a piece of state and then conditionally displaying it on the page:
+If there is an error, I save the error message in a piece of state and then conditionally displaying it on the page:

 ```jsx
 {errorMessage && <div className="alert bg-error">{errorMessage}</div>}